fo-dicom/fo-dicom/README.md

 *fo-dicom* can use a wide variety of logging frameworks.
 These connectors come in separate *NuGet* packages for [NLog](https://www.nuget.org/packages/fo-dicom.NLog/), [Serilog](https://www.nuget.org/packages/fo-dicom.Serilog/), [log4net](https://www.nuget.org/packages/fo-dicom.log4net/) and [MetroLog](https://www.nuget.org/packages/fo-dicom.MetroLog/).
 The *MetroLog* connector is a Portable Class Library, whereas the other logging connectors are .NET dedicated libraries.

-### v2.0 Breaking Change
+### v2.0 Breaking Changes
-Due to the split into a core Portable Class Library and platform-specific support libraries, manager classes must be initiated before *fo-dicom* can be used in an application.
-Initialization should be performed using one of the `Dicom.Managers.Setup` overloads, e.g.

-    Dicom.Managers.Setup();

-In a .NET application, initialization may additionally require selection of the appropriate log and image managers.
-Available image managers are `WinFormsImageManager.Instance` and `WPFImageManager.Instance`:

-    Dicom.Managers.Setup(WinFormsImageManager.Instance);  // or ...
-    Dicom.Managers.Setup(WPFImageManager.Instance);
+Out-of-the-box, *fo-dicom* for .NET defaults to *Windows Forms*-style image rendering.
+To switch to WPF-style image rendering, call:

+    ImageManager.SetImplementation(WPFImageManager.Instance);

-Several log managers are available on .NET, for example `ConsoleLogManager.Instance` and `NLogManager.Instance`:
+By default, logging defaults to the no-op `NullLogerManager`.
+On .NET, several log managers are available and can be enabled like this:

-    Dicom.Managers.Setup(ConsoleLogManager.Instance);  // or ...
+    LogManager.SetImplementation(ConsoleLogManager.Instance);  // or ...
-    Dicom.Managers.Setup(NLogManager.Instance);        // or ...
+    LogManager.SetImplementation(NLogManager.Instance);        // or ...

-To configure both the log and image managers, use the `Dicom.Managers.Setup(LogManager, ImageManager)` overload.

-On *Universal Windows Platform*, *Xamarin iOS*, *Xamarin Android* and *Mono* there is only one image manager available, and this manager is pre-selected in the `Dicom.Managers.Setup` call.
+On *Universal Windows Platform*, *Xamarin iOS*, *Xamarin Android* and *Mono* there is only one operational log manager available, namely `MetroLogManager.Instance`.

 ### Examples